wootencl/apidocs-v4/documentation/_eligibility.md

 provider.first_name | The provider’s first name when the provider is an individual provider.last_name | The provider’s last name when the provider is an individual provider.organization_name | The provider’s name when the provider is an organization. first_name and last_name should be omitted when sending organization_name reject_reason | When a trading partner is unable to provide eligibility information for an eligibility request, they will provide a reject reason.
-Possible values for reject_reason include: unable_to_respond_now, invalid_provider_id, patient_birth_date_mismatch, subscriber_insured_not_found. subscriber.address | The subscriber's address information subscriber.address.address_lines | The subscriber’s street address information as specified on their policy. (e.g. ["123 N MAIN ST"]) subscriber.address.city | The subscriber's city (e.g. "SAN MATEO")
+A full list of reasons and their description is included below. subscriber.address | The subscriber's address information subscriber.address.address_lines | The subscriber’s street address information as specified on their policy. (e.g. ["123 N MAIN ST"]) subscriber.address.city | The subscriber's city (e.g. "SAN MATEO")